CBD bud, also known as CBD flower or hemp bud, is one of the oldest methods of taking CBD.

 Buying CBD Bud From Overseas

 However, while their business’s location may put them beyond the reach of Australian law, it does not protect you.
-It is not legal to import any CBD products from overseas, including CBD bud.
+Importing CBD products from overseas, including CBD bud, is not legal.

 Whether you have a prescription or not, buying CBD bud online from an unauthorised seller always carries the possibility that your goods will be confiscated or delayed at customs.

 As previously mentioned, it looks exactly like cannabis and possesses the strong, distinctive smell of cannabis, making it easier to detect than other CBD products.